 In traditional media, the audience doesn't know how long is remaining in the story.
 So, false endings and other devices work well.

-- A song or a band playing can go however long (and can change according to the audience)
+A song or a band playing can go however long.

-- Stories appearing in magazines, or short-story collections have an unknown end (except for the last page, which often is a set-length single pager)
+Stories appearing in magazines, or short-story collections have an unknown end.

 In modern media, you always know how much is left.